aAnubhav2147/Masters_Project/README.md

-This directory tracks the progress made towards my Master's capstone; course code - DSC520.
+This directory tracks the progress made towards my Master's capstone; course code - DSC550.
 The capstone is being done under the guidance of Prof. Ming Shao.

-Final update: The usage of DeBERTa model yielded a Pearson Correlation Coefficient of ~0.84.
-The result can be checked here -> https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/submissions
+**Final update: The usage of DeBERTa model yielded a Pearson Correlation Coefficient of ~0.84.
+The result can be checked here** -> https://www.kaggle.com/competitions/us-patent-phrase-to-phrase-matching/submissions

 Project/Competition Synopsis: